Information on Red Butler

-Having spent 18 months in preparation Red Butler’s second album ‘Nothing To Lose’ is finally available.
+Having spent 18 months in preparation Red Butler’s second album ‘Nothing To Lose’ was released in 2016.
 Drawing upon the combined life experiences of the band the album represents a further step in the evolution of Red Butler.

 It was recorded at Superfly Studio, engineered by Andrew Banfield, produced by Wayne Proctor and mixed by Wayne Proctor and Steve Wright at Y Dream Studio, mastered by John Astley at Close To The Edge Mastering.
 Album photography was by Rob Blackham, sleeve design by Chris Robinson and Wayne Proctor and is a House of Tone production.
 Special guest Bob Fridzema on Hammond, Clavinet and Wurlitzer.

 1).
 Got To Make It

 The background concept of the album is about moving forward in life and tracks 1, 2 ,4, 9 and 10 seek to convey this message, whether it is about striving to succeed against the odds or the fact that life is for real and not a dress rehearsal.

 Tracks 3 and 8 are about dealing with problems whilst track 7 is a lighthearted look at some of the frightening things in life seen through a child’s eyes.